 1. Push the axle shaft into the CV coupler to release the lock ring; then position the drive axle in the gear case and steering knuckle; then insert the ball joints into the steering knuckles.
 Secure with cap screws tightened to 35 ft-lb.
 2. Secure the lower shock eyelet to the A-arm with a cap screw and a new lock nut.
 Tighten to 35 ft-lb.
 3. Slide the hub w/brake disc into position in the steering knuckle followed by an axle nut.
 Finger-tighten at this time.
 4. Install the brake caliper on the steering knuckle using new "patch-lock" cap screws.
 Tighten to 20 ft-lb.
+5. On the Wildcat X/4X, install the caliper on the steering knuckle and secure with the original cap screws.
+Tighten to 35 ft-lb and install the E-clips.

-5. Set the parking brake; then turn the ignition switch to the ON position, select LOCK on the drive select switch.
+6. Place the transmission in park; then turn the ignition switch to the ON position, select LOCK on the drive select switch.
 Turn the ignition switch to the OFF position.
-6. Tighten the axle nut (from step 3) to 250 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.
+7. Tighten the axle nut (from step 3) to 250 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.

-7. Install the wheel and tighten in a crisscross pattern in 20 ft-lb increments to 80 ft-lb.
-8. Check the front differential lubricant level and add lubricant as necessary.
+8. Install the wheel and tighten in a crisscross pattern in 20 ft-lb increments to 60 ft-lb (black lug nuts) or 80 ft-lb (aluminum lug nuts).
+9. Check the front differential lubricant level and add lubricant as necessary.